 Our unrecognized tax benefits related to uncertain tax positions at December 31, 2014 related to Federal and various state jurisdictions.
-The recorded the release of uncertain tax positions in 2015 relating to the conclusion of a federal tax examination, resulting in a \$21.4 million increase in the amount of our reported domestic NOL carryforward.
+We recorded the release of uncertain tax positions in 2015 relating to the conclusion of a federal tax examination, resulting in a \$21.4 million increase in the amount of our reported domestic NOL carry-forward.
 The following table summarizes the activity related to our unrecognized tax benefits:

 Years Ended December 31,

-2015 2014
+201 6 2015

-Balance - beginning of year \$ 7,296 \$7,296
+Balance - beginning of year \$ - \$ 7,296

 Increases related to current year tax positions - -

-Increases related to prior year tax positions = -
+Increases related to prior year tax positions - -

-Decreases related to prior year tax positions - =
+Decreases related to prior year tax positions - -

-Expiration of statute of limitations for assessment of taxes - =
+Expiration of statute of limitations for assessment of taxes - -

-Settlements of examinations (7,296)
+Settlements of examinations - (7,296)

-Balance - end of year \$ - \$7,296
+Balance - end of year \$ - \$

-The total unrecognized tax benefit balances at December 31, 2014 was comprised of tax benefits that, if recognized, would result in a deferred tax asset and a corresponding increase in our valuation allowance.
+The total unrecognized tax benefit balances at January 1, 2015 of \$7,296 was comprised of tax benefits that, if recognized, would result in a deferred tax asset and a corresponding increase in our valuation allowance.
 As a result, because the benefit would be offset by an increase in the valuation allowance, there would be no net effect on our effective tax rate or income tax provision.
-We recorded the release of this unrecognized tax benefit amount during 2015 upon the conclusion of a of a federal tax examination, resulting in a \$21.4 million increase in the amount of our reported domestic NOL carryforward.
+We recorded the release of this unrecognized tax benefit amount during 2015 upon the conclusion of a of a federal tax examination, resulting in a \$21.4 million increase in the amount of our reported domestic NOL carry-forward.
+There were no unrecognized tax benefits at December 31, 2016.